bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 :+1: If using the 2" version of the pressure case, soldering everything to a protoboard may make things inside the case a little cramped.
 It might be easier to solder components directly together.
 You will need to remove the headers already installed on the MKRZero and the DeadOn RTC.
 Use the provided solder sucker to make removal of the headers easier.
 You'll also have to bend the headers on the EC EZO to allow easier soldering of the pins.

 ![Get bent](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/EZOBend.jpg)
+*Bent pins of the EC EZO.*

 It isn't necessary, but installing a quick disconnect for the sensors helps when you need to reprogram, charge, or pull data from the protoboard.
 If desired, you can also solder the temperature and pressure JST plugs to the MKRZero.
 Make a note of which wire goes where, because after your urethane is done curing, you will want to make sure you have the right wires hooked up!

 Cut the EC probe cable, leaving approximately six inches of cable.
 Strip the wires and tin the leads.

 ![Probe Leads](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/ProbeLeads.jpg)
+*Cut EC probe cable.*

 Note that Atlas-Scientific no longer covers probe faults after you cut the cable.

 Solder everything together as described by the pinout guide.
 If you want to avoid using a ton of heat shrink, you can use UY2 cold splice connectors.
+There is no specific orientation for the EC probe leads to the EC EZO.

 ![Picture of main protoboard with JST here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/CrappyWiring.PNG)
+*Mess of wires.*

 #### Switch Cable
 In order to externally turn off the CTDizzle, we need to install a switch.
 It is not recommended that you cut the battery cables to install the switch, as this may have an impact on the charging of the battery.
 Instead, use a JST extension cable to tie the switch into.
 First, cut the ground line of the extension cable at roughly the midpoint.
 Solder a switch lead onto each end of the ground line.
 - Take care when soldering, as the wire will heat up quickly when maintaining contact with the soldering iron.
 This may result in deformation of the JST connector and you will not be able to use it.
 Alternatively, you can use cold splice connectors.

 ![Picture of Switch cable here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/SwitchCable.jpg)
+*Example of a switch cable with cold splice connectors.*

 ### Final Case Construction